MahmoudSamir0/project-terraform-gcp-gke-infrastructure/README.md

 kubeconfig entry generated for <cluster name>.
 ```

--  show number of node uou have
+-  show number of node you have

 ```shell script
 kubectl get node